redecentralize/alternative-internet/README.md

 ## Cryptocurrencies and markets

 * [BitCoin](http://bitcoin.org/en/) is a digital currency, a protocol, and a software that enables it.
 Decentralized crypto-currency
-* [Bitcoin by Mobile](http://www.bitcoinbymobile.com/) allows Bitcoin newcomers to quickly and easily purchase small sums of Bitcoin using their mobile phone to fund the purchase.
 * [Bitmarkets](https://github.com/voluntarynet/bitmarkets) a working decentralized marketplace based on bitcoinj and bitmessage.
 * [Bitsquare](https://bitsquare.io) Bitsquare is a decentralized bitcoin exchange.
 It supports national currencies (fiat) with a variety of payment methods as well as alternative cryptocurrencie
 * [Ethereum](https://ethereum.org/) is an enhanced cryptocurrency with support for Next-Generation Generalized Smart Contract and Smart Property.